neopolitans/UCL-Quickstart-Guides/README.md

 # Quick-Start Guide Collection for UCL
-**A selection of guides written for University Center Leeds so other students have more resources to get a head-start with a range of topics relating to Programming, Mathematics and everything in between (where necessary).**
+**A selection of guides written for University Center Leeds so other students have more resources to get a head-start with a range of topics relating to Programming, Mathematics and everything in between (where possible).**

 These guides are provided under the MIT License and are intended for educational use.
 It is recommended that students refer to these guides as a starting point to the topics provided.
-We encourage students to explore and experiment with the topics so that they can find new information and new resources.
+I encourage other students to explore and experiment with the topics so that they can find new information and new resources.

 Each guide is written and proof-read as soon as possible with a focus on accuracy and simplicity.
 There may be errors and it would be appreciated if they were reported through the Issues section of this repository.